This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 - Butter

-🍏 Apples: You can put any apples that you need to use up to work in this recipe.
-That said, traditional baking varieties such as Granny Smith (green apples), Jonathan, McIntosh, etc, taste excellent in this recipe.
+🍏 Apples: You can put any apples you have in the crisper to work in this recipe, although traditional baking varieties such as Granny Smith (green apples), Jonathan, and McIntosh are go-tos.

-But, tartish Pink Lady apples and sweetly acid Honeycrisps are delicious as well.
+Tartish Pink Lady apples and sweetly acid Honeycrisps are delicious, too.

 🍁 Maple syrup: Please use the real thing instead of pancake syrup.
 You can also substitute white or brown sugar.